 Working a full-time and a part-time job can be tough, but I managed it well for a month.
 Then, another opportunity struck when one of the other TAs in my class told me that he worked as a tutor for the bootcamp, and they were looking for more tutors.
-I applied for this position as well, and was offered the job.
-It had flexible hours, and I am in charge of my own schedule.
+I applied for this position as well and was offered the job.
+It had flexible hours, and I could determine my own schedule.

-I was working my fingers to the bone and gave up much of my free time during this period of time.
-It was a chance to dive into new technologies head first and focus on self-study even more.
+I was working my fingers to the bone and gave up much of my free time during this period of my life.
+It was a chance to dive into new technologies headfirst and focus on self-study even more.
 I spent my time studying for Security+ certification, setting up a VPN with a friend so we could practice hacking together, and studying Python programming.

 It was in October of 2020 that another opportunity presented itself.
-A recruiter reached out to me on behalf of Circadence, looking for a passionate individual interested in hacking, cybersecurity, and education.
+A recruiter reached out to me on behalf of a company, looking for a passionate individual interested in hacking, cybersecurity, and education.
 The role he was trying to fill was for an information security engineer on the content development team.
-Researching Circadence, I stumbled upon Project Ares, which is the platform for which content development builds scenarios.
-I applied, interviewed and secured the role.
+Researching the company, I stumbled upon Project Ares, which is the platform for which content development builds scenarios.
+I applied, interviewed, and secured the role.